 If you are a new bread-machine user or somebody who thought they didn’t like bread machines, please check out my previous posts about using a bread machine.
 You can also use a stand mixer or make this recipe by hand.

 What is “7-grain mix”?

 Don’t let the 7-grain mix scare you away.
 Substitute the same amount of bread flour, whole wheat flour, or wheat bran if you prefer.
 I buy Bob’s Red Mill 7 Grain Hot Cereal, containing wheat, rye, triticale, oats, oat bran, barley, rice, and flaxseed.

 It’s not always easy to find.
-Try Target, Whole Foods, or any grocery store with an organic food section.
+Try Target, Whole Foods, or any grocery store with an organic food section (See the link below to order online.)
 This recipe is a variation on my Potato-Cheese Rolls which I love because the rolls naturally stay fresh longer because of the potatoes.

 This comes in handy for hamburger buns because you can make them ahead.
 I like to use leftover mashed potatoes as opposed to difficult-to-find potato flour or bland-tasting instant potatoes.
 The salt, pepper, butter, and milk added when making everyday mashed potatoes seems to make these rolls even better.